(Updates prices throughout, adds analyst comment)

 The safe-haven Japanese yen has benefited from the global sell-off in riskier assets as investors unwound carry trade exposures.
 It gained 0.6 percent last week and was last at 111.87 per dollar.

-Over this week, investors will be keeping an eye on the Bank of Japan’s monetary policy announcement due Wednesday.
+Over this week, investors will keep an eye on the Bank of Japan’s monetary policy announcement due Wednesday.

 The dollar index rose 0.1 percent to 96.470 after gaining 0.7 percent last week.

 The euro hovered near a more than two-month low to hold at $1.1389.
 Investors heaved a sigh of relief after German Chancellor Angela Merkel’s junior coalition partners gave her conservatives until next year to deliver more policy results.

 However, concerns loomed over her future after both parties suffered in a regional election on Sunday.

 Sterling held near a two-month trough of $1.2775 ahead of Britain’s annual budget due Monday.
 Finance Minister Philip Hammond will likely urge his divided Conservative Party to get behind the government’s push for a Brexit deal, or put at risk a long-awaited easing of austerity.

 In commodities, oil also reversed early gains tracking Wall Street futures lower.
 U.S. crude slipped 29 cents to $67.30 per barrel and Brent eased 37 cents to $77.25.

 Spot gold was a shade weaker at 1,232.34 an ounce.

 Editing by Sam Holmes & Shri Navaratnam